 Author, poet, and screenwriter Sherman Alexie connects readers around the world to the American Indian experience, making them laugh, cry, and think through his semi-autobiographical writings.
-One of The New Yorker’s 20 top writers for the 21st century, Alexie was described by Men’s Journal as “the world’s first fast-talking, wisecracking, mediagenic American-Indian superstar."
-His National Book Award-winning The Absolutely True Diary of a Part-Time Indian, a #1 New York Times bestseller, was named the best Young Adult Book of all time by TIME.
+One of The New Yorker’s 20 top writers of the 21st century, Alexie was described by Men’s Journal as “the world’s first fast-talking, wisecracking, mediagenic American-Indian superstar.”
+His National Book Award-winning The Absolutely True Diary of a Part-Time Indian, is a #1 New York Times bestseller and spent over 280 weeks on the bestseller list.
+Now in its tenth year, The Absolutely True Diary has garnered seven starred reviews, has sold over 2,000,000 copies, and was named the best Young Adult Book of all time by TIME.

 Alexie grew up on the Spokane Indian Reservation in Washington, but it wasn’t until a college professor recognized his “intensity of language, passion, and energy” that he fully committed to writing.
 Shortly after, his first books of poetry were published, and he began developing into a gifted orator, telling tales of contemporary American Indian life with razor-sharp humor, unsettling candor, and biting wit.